smoran02/tusk/README.md

 # TUSK
-# Titan Unix Student Kit
+# Titan Unix/Linux Starter Kit

 A meta-package which includes all you need to get started with computer science courses and a command line utility which will provide some utility functions specific to CSUF computer science courses.